A-Jarvo/GoFish/README.md

 # GoFish
 A simple and lightweight but user friendly Fisher forecast tool for DESI galaxy clustering.
 Adding ability to forecast phase shift due to free-streaming neutrinos and non-standard neutrino properties.
+Setting beta_phi_fixed = False will allow the phase shift amplitude for standard model neutrinos to vary, setting geff_fixed = False lets parameters controlling the functional form of the phase shift due to varying strength of neutrino self-interactions vary, giving a constraint on Geff where Geff controls the self-interaction strength for a simplified model.

 You can specify your cosmology and the properties of your tracers in the configuration file.
 You can take the 'config/test.ini' and 'input_files/DESI_BGS_nbar.txt'  that come with this package